Guess Who Has No Democratic Opponent in 2014?

 Yesterday’s Jolt offered my take on the GOP House runoff between Mark Sanford, the former governor infamous for his “Appalachian Trail” hike, and former Charleston County council member Curtis Bostic.

-I spent last week in Hilton Head, …
+I spent last week in Hilton Head, which is in …

 Did Sanford’s Comeback Trigger the Weiner and Spitzer Bids?